UnityOfFairfax/selenium-wiki/Building-WebDriver.md

 This will not only compile the source, but will also run any tests which need to be run.
 If these all pass, then you have successfully built WebDriver!

-There are more detailed instructions about how the build system works in the CrazyFunBuild section.
+There are more detailed instructions about how the build system works in the `CrazyFunBuild` section.

 By default, the output of the build is somewhat terse.
-A log of the java compilation stages is kept in "build/build\_log.xml".
-You can also get more verbose output by adding "log=true" to the build targets. eg:
+A log of the java compilation stages is kept in `build/build\_log.xml`.
+You can also get more verbose output by adding `log=true` to the build targets. eg:

 `./go //java/client/test/org/openqa/selenium/support:large-tests:run log=true`